 Amazon has created a new retail experience, named Amazon Go, its first store opened close to their headquarters in Seattle, US on 5th December.
 It is currently being used by Amazon employees and will be open to the public early next year.

 The concept is simple, customers download an app (also called Amazon Go), walk around the store choosing the products they want and then walk out without queuing or any checkouts.
 Instead, sensors inside the store detect any items they pick up, keeping track of them in a virtual cart and when the customer exits the store with the product its payment is charged to their Amazon Prime account.
-For more information about this technology, watch this video introducing Amazon Go:
+Take a look at their introduction video to Amazon Go below:

 Meanwhile, in the UK Amazon Go has recently registered a trademark indicating that they have plans to expand into Britain.
 Neil Campling, an analyst at Northern Trust Capital Markets, said: “Amazon want to disrupt and take out inefficiencies from retail whatever the format.
 We’ve seen Amazon try out pretty much every one of its ideas from the US in the UK and I wouldn’t be surprised if next year we see the launch of a very similar service.”
 It is a possibility that Amazon has chosen to expand into the UK market as British consumers are open to change, proven within online shopping.